nounder/cloudflare-kv-export/README.md

 Normally, Cloudflare API rate-limits to 4 requests per second.
 Meaning that dumping 100k kv pairs will take hours.

-This tool allows you to download 1000s of kv pairs per seconds by using auxiliary Cloudflare worker (found in `worker`) that helps us in downloading the data.
+This tool allows you to download 1000s of kv pairs per second thanks to auxiliary Cloudflare worker (found in `worker`) that helps in downloading the data.

 ## Setup